SAP/luigi/docs/authorization-configuration.md

 - **expirationCheckInterval** the number of seconds to pass between each check if the token is about to expire.
 The default value is `5` seconds.

-## Another authorization provider
+## Custom authorization provider

-If you are using another authorization provider you can also implement the following functions for Luigi.
+If you are using another authorization provider, you can also implement the functions below for Luigi.

 ```javascript
 export class CustomAuthenticationProvider {